MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ### Can I auto-enroll users to groups based on their profile information?

-Community Training platform allows you to automatically add users to a specific group whenever the user's profile information matches the criteria of the rules.
+Community Training allows you to automatically add users to a specific group whenever the user's profile information matches the criteria of the rules.

 When a user registers on the portal and completes the profile information, the values entered are compared against the rule applied by administrators for different groups, and users are added to all the groups where the criteria match.